codio-c5/C5-Development/.guides/content/Elliptic-Curve-Cryptography--ECC--5a92.md

 This is important for mobile devices, which often have small processors and storage capacity.
 It is included in Bluetooth Low Energy (LE) protocols.

-It is also included in the cipher suite for key agreement exchange in [ the cipher suite TLS/SSL protocols.](https://en.wikipedia.org/wiki/Cipher_suite)
+It is also included in the cipher suite for key agreement exchange in [ the cipher suite TLS/SSL protocols.](https://en.wikipedia.org/wiki/Cipher_suite) and for the Elliptic Curve Digital Signature Algorithm [Elliptic Curve Digital Signature Algorithm.](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm).
 ||| guidance

 **Instructor's Note:**